F2BEAR/Base64IMG/README.md

 # Base64IMG

-This is a simple proyect that I made just to try some tech, check how builds work on Nextjs and check the Vercel hosting.
+This is a simple proyect that I made just to try the FileReader API, check how builds work on Nextjs and the Vercel hosting.

-[Click Here](https://base64-img-7ka9.vercel.app) to see it live!
+[Click Here](https://base64-img-mu.vercel.app)https://base64-img-mu.vercel.app) to see it live!

+Dependencies:

+- TypeScript
+- NextJS (using the page router, scafolded with  `create-t3-stack`)
+- TailwindCSS
+- Jotai
+- react-hot-toast